emscripten-core/emscripten/site/source/docs/compiling/Deploying-Pages.rst

 An inherent property of asm.js and WebAssembly applications is that they need a linear block of memory to represent the application `heap`.
 This is often the single largest memory allocation that an Emscripten compiled page does, and therefore is the one that is at the biggest risk of failing if the user's system is low on memory.

 Because this memory allocation needs to be contiguous, it can happen that the user's browser process does have enough memory, but only the address space of the process is too fragmented, and there is not enough linear address space available to satisfy the allocation.
 To avoid this issue, the best practice is to allocate the ``WebAssembly.Memory`` object (``ArrayBuffer`` for asm.js) up front at the top of the main page, before any other allocations or page script load actions are done.
 This ensures that the allocation has best chances to succeed.
+See the fields ``Module['buffer']`` and ``Module['wasmMemory']`` for more information.

 Additionally, it is possible to opt in to content process isolation specifically for a web page that needs this kind of a large allocation.
 To utilize this machinery, specify the HTTP response header ``Large-Allocation: <MBytes>`` when serving the main html page.
-This support is currently implemented in Firefox Nightly.
+This support is currently implemented in Firefox 53.

 Last, it is easy to accidentally cling to large unneeded blocks of memory after the page has loaded.
 For example, in WebAssembly, once the WebAssembly Module has been instantiated to a ``WebAssembly.Instance`` object, the original ``WebAssembly.Module`` object is no longer needed in memory, and it is best to clear all references to it so that the garbage collector can reclaim it, because the Module object can be dozens of megabytes in size.
 Similar, make sure that all XHRed files, asset data and large scripts are not referenced anymore when not used.
 Check out the browser's memory profiling tool, and the ``about::memory`` page in Firefox to perform memory profiling to ensure that memory is not being wasted.